 When checking the back of the packaging for loads of cereals available in the UK, it only takes a quick look to find that most of the cereals do not use milk or dairy in their ingredients and at a first glance, they might look vegan.
-There is however a hidden non-vegan ingredient in loads of them: vitamin D. Most cereals are fortified with some extra vitamin D, which in itself is not obviously non-vegan, however, for the majority of cereals that vitamin D is sourced from sheep’s wool and therefore not vegan-friendly.
-This includes the American Cinnamon Toast Crunch Cereal and the UK version ‘Curiously Cinnamon’ as well as the European version ‘Cini Minis’.
-It’s kinda crazy what people put into our food, isn’t it?
+There is however a hidden non-vegan ingredient in loads of them: vitamin D. Most cereals are fortified with some extra vitamin D, which in itself is not obviously non-vegan, however, for the majority of cereals their vitamin D is sourced from sheep's wool and therefore not vegan-friendly.
+This includes the American Cinnamon Toast Crunch Cereal and the UK version 'Curiously Cinnamon' as well as the European version 'Cini Minis'.
+It's kinda crazy what people put into our food, isn't it?

 On the other side though: it's really not that complicated to make cinnamon toast crunch vegan!